 Good Hotel Guide Review

 ‘We had a delightful stay.’
-Guests were impressed by Georgina and Michael Curnow’s well-located B&B within the North York Moors national park.
+Guests were impressed by Luke and Brianne’s well-located B&B within the North York Moors national park.
 It has views over the Esk valley.
-The handsome sitting room, with its warm, earthy tones, stone fireplace, antique scales and typewriter, has squashy sofas under huge windows overlooking the garden.
-Further serenity is offered in the nine bedrooms, each with a ‘comfortable’ bed, a hospitality tray with tea and coffee facilities, a bathroom with Scottish Fine Soaps toiletries.
-Some mix traditional and contemporary decor, including a dual-aspect double with fireplace and sofa, while beamed attic rooms (one compact), reached by steep stairs, offer far-reaching valley views and country style.
-Readers stayed in the two-bed May Barn with exposed brickwork, Farrow & Ball tones, a stand-alone, claw-footed bath (with views), a private entrance, patio and sitting room.
+The handsome bright sitting room, with its warm, earthy tones and stone fireplace, has squashy armchairs under huge windows overlooking the garden.
+Further serenity is offered in the seven bedrooms, each with a ‘comfortable’ bed, a hospitality tray with tea and coffee facilities, a bathroom with Scottish Fine Soaps toiletries.
+Some mix traditional and contemporary decor, including a dual-aspect suite with fireplace and sofa, while beamed attic rooms (one compact), reached by steep stairs, offer far-reaching valley views and country style.
 Everything was ‘well thought through’ by the ‘excellent hosts’; it offered ‘a lot of space for the price’.
-Scrambled eggs, ‘particularly good’, starred in Michael’s locally sourced, if slightly short, breakfast menu.
-Bram Stoker’s stomping ground in Whitby is a ten-minute jaunt
+Scrambled eggs, ‘particularly good’, starred in Luke’s locally sourced, if slightly short, breakfast menu.
+Bram Stoker’s stomping ground in Whitby is a ten-minute jaunt.

 Broom House Lane

 lounge, breakfast room, free Wi-Fi, in-room TV (Freeview), 1-acre garden.

 per room B&B £89–£200.
 Min.
 2-night bookings preferred at weekends.